I, take thee, to be my lawful wedded wife, to have and to hold from this day forward,

 for better for worse, for richer for poorer, in sickness and in health, to love and to cherish, till death us do part, according to God’s holy ordinance; and thereto I plight thee my troth.

 Sounds like a fairytale, doesn’t it?
-Historical romance authors, if they follow the rules, end books in similar ways giving the “HEA” ending to readers.
+Historical romance authors, if they follow the rules, end books in similar ways giving a happily-ever-after ending to readers.
 Who wants to read about divorce in a romance novel?
-However, I’m a diehard researcher that always has to look at a situation from every angle, so I took the time to discover the truth about marriage and divorce.
+However, I’m a diehard researcher that always looks at a situation from every angle, so I took the time to discover the truth about marriage and divorce.

 My research regarding divorce laws in France and England reminded me of that phrase we often say, but don’t really adhere to in the 21st century – “until death us do part.”
 Let’s move the romance aside for a moment and take a look at the reality of 19th-century marriage and divorce.
 I discovered the following in my hours of researching the topic from a moral, religious, and civil law perspective.

 Marriages in the Victorian era fell into three categories: (1) those contracted for convenience; (2) those produced by sympathy or love; and (3) those entered into from duty.
 The aristocracy put great importance on the background and nobility of the families they married into, as well as marrying for money.
 Though love in marriage might be ideal, it was not a practical reality, and people were told not to expect too much from marriage.
 If you found an ounce of happiness in your union, rejoice.